How much do you know about funding platforms?

 - As of July 7, 11,266,000 yen (approximately 102.81 million KRW) has been raised, with 425 supporters participating.

 Tokyo’s famous izakaya, “Suru Hidejiro,” has launched a crowdfunding campaign to fund the opening of its second location, offering exclusive VIP private room reservations and a special pairing course available only through Makuake.
-It feels a bit like a members-only club for reservation-only restaurants.
+It feels a bit like a members-only system for reservation-only restaurants.
 If I ever get the chance to travel to Japan, I’ll have to consider backing a restaurant crowdfunding campaign on Makuake.

 Japan is also preparing for this summer's heatwave!
 Cooling T-shirts